-- 1. dmg_per_asset: this file contains the damage distribution statistics for each of the individual assets defined in the exposure model that fall within the region_constraint and have a computed GMF value available within the defined asset_hazard_distance.
-For each asset, the mean number of buildings (mean) and associated standard deviation (stddev) of the number of buildings in each damage state are listed in this file. - 2. dmg_per_taxonomy: this file contains the aggregated damage distribution statistics for each of the taxonomies defined in the exposure model.
-For each taxonomy, the mean number of buildings (mean) and associated standard deviation (stddev) of the number of buildings in each damage state are listed in this file. - 3. dmg_total: this file contains the aggregated damage distribution statistics for the entire portfolio of assets defined in the exposure model.
+- 1. dmg_by_asset: this file contains the damage distribution statistics for each of the individual assets defined in the exposure model that fall within the region_constraint and have a computed GMF value available within the defined asset_hazard_distance.
+For each asset, the mean number of buildings (mean) and associated standard deviation (stddev) of the number of buildings in each damage state are listed in this file. - 2. dmg_by_tag: this file contains the aggregated damage distribution statistics for each of the tags defined in the exposure model.
+For each tag, the mean number of buildings (mean) in each damage state are listed in this file. - 3. dmg_total: this file contains the aggregated damage distribution statistics for the entire portfolio of assets defined in the exposure model.
 The mean (mean) and associated standard deviation (stddev) of the total number of buildings in each damage state are listed in this file.